Park Service analyzes Maui Haleakala sunrise reservations

-HONOLULU (AP) — The National Park Service is studying whether to keep its new system requiring reservations to drive up to Haleakala’s summit to see the sunrise.
+HONOLULU (AP) — The National Park Service on Thursday said it would study whether to keep its new system requiring reservations to drive up to Haleakala’s summit to see the sunrise.

-The agency said Thursday it will conduct an environmental assessment for the program, which was implemented on an emergency basis earlier this year to address overcrowding.
+The agency plans to conduct an environmental assessment for the program, which was implemented on an emergency basis earlier this year to address overcrowding.
+The study will also analyze other possible solutions.

-The agency says the pilot reservation system has dramatically reduced the crowds since it was introduced in February.
+The agency said the pilot reservation system has dramatically reduced the crowds since it was introduced in February.

 Most Read Stories